drupalprojects/kalatheme/README.txt

  * If you don't mind paying for a little extra: http://wrapbootstrap.com/

- * You can also Google for other source if you are feeling adventerous. http://www.google.com/
+ * You can also Google for other sources if you are feeling adventerous. http://www.google.com/

 Kalatheme uses the Libraries API so in order to get Bootstrap working you need to put your Bootstrap files in sites/all/libraries/bootstrap.
-Custom Bootstrap libraries can use a non-standard files scheme so you need to make sure that your bootstrap directory contains at least the following folders and files.
+Custom Bootstrap libraries can use a non-standard files scheme so you need to make sure that your bootstrap directory contains something like the following folders and files.

   /bootstrap
   /bootstrap/css